blorente/naylang-documentation/src/ast.md

 Control nodes represent the control structures a user might want to utilize in order to establish the execution flow of the program.
 Nodes like conditionals, loops and return statements all belong here.
 Note that, due to the high modularity of Grace, only the most atomic nodes have to be included to make the language Turing-complete, and every other type of control structure (for loops, for instance) can be implemented in a prelude, in a manner transparent to the user [^preludeloops].

-Figure 4.4 shows the class definitions of the existing control nodes
+Figure 5.4 shows the class definitions of the existing control nodes

 ![Control nodes in Naylang](images/ast_control.pdf)

 ##### Conditional Nodes

 These nodes form the basis of control flow, and are what makes the foundation of the language.
-This class includes the IfThen and IfThenElse node definitions:
+This group includes the IfThen and IfThenElse node definitions:

 ```c++
 class IfThenElse : public Statement {
     ExpressionPtr _condition;
     std::vector<StatementPtr> _then;
     std::vector<StatementPtr> _else;
 public:
     IfThenElse(
             ExpressionPtr condition,
             std::vector<StatementPtr> thenExp,